Ronak021/BlinkBrief/README.md

 ## Overview

-BlinkBrief is a chrome extension developed in flask framework that summarizes YouTube videos by extracting and transcribing their audio.
-It uses Google Generative AI to create concise, contextually accurate summaries.
-Users receive brief overviews in multiple languages based on configurable summary lengths.
+BlinkBrief is a Chrome extension for summarizing YouTube videos by fetching transcripts with youtube_transcript_api, transcribing audio with AssemblyAI, and generating summaries using Google Generative AI Gemini-Pro-Model.
+It supports configurable summary lengths(Sort, Medium, Long) and languages(English and Hindi) , and outputs summaries as text or PDF.
+Built with Flask framework, it utilizes yt_dlp for audio extraction and integrates APIs for efficient processing and delivery.

 ## Video Demonstration